compbiocore/BioCookbook.jl/README.md

-# BioJulia-cookbook
+# BioCookbook.jl

-A collection of Julia scripts for bioinformatics in use by CBC
+A collection of Julia scripts for bioinformatics in use by CBC.